fern-api/fern/CONTRIBUTING.md

 Install `go` by following [this guide](https://go.dev/doc/install).

-Then install the `fern-go-model` and `fern-go-sdk` comamnds by running:
+Then install the `fern-go-model` and `fern-go-sdk` commands by running:

 ```sh
 make install